bohanzhuang/bohanzhuang.github.io/_pages/about.md

 I am a tenured faculty @ Monash University, Australia.
 I am an upcoming faculty @ Zhejiang University.

-**I am leading [ZIP Lab](https://ziplab.github.io/), an international chain lab located in both Hangzhou and Melbourne.** I am now actively recruiting Research Assistant, Research Fellow, Master and PhD students @ Zhejiang University.
-I also occasionally recruit a very limited number of PhD students @ Monash University.
-If you are interested in my lab, please fill [this form](https://forms.gle/UoR8B19y2NsjtGRJ6).
+**I am leading [ZIP Lab](https://ziplab.github.io/), an international research lab located in both Hangzhou and Melbourne.** I am actively recruiting Visiting Scholars, Research Assistants, Research Fellows, Masters and PhDs at Zhejiang University.
+Additionally, I am seeking 1-2 PhD students at Monash University, who will also be co-supervised by senior faculty.
+If you are interested in my lab, please fill the [Google form](https://forms.gle/UoR8B19y2NsjtGRJ6) or the [Lark form](https://mxvxosxi7l.larksuite.com/share/base/form/shrusYz7yBXxAJuWfjkYVy5ZVee).

-My research focuses on Tiny Machine Learning (TinyML) and its applications in CV and NLP.
+My research focuses on Tiny Machine Learning (TinyML) and its applications in multi-modality.

 My lab is actively pursuing collaborations with industry partners.